Collaborate on a shared spreadsheet in Numbers on Mac

 Note: If you don’t want to associate another email address with your Apple ID, you could instead ask the owner of the shared spreadsheet to invite you again using an email address or phone number that’s already associated with your Apple ID.

-The spreadsheet opens based on the following:
+The spreadsheet opens based on the following factors:

-On iCloud.com on a Mac or Windows computer: If you’re signed in to iCloud.com in a web browser, the spreadsheet opens in Numbers for iCloud, and it’s added to your spreadsheet manager and to iCloud Drive.
+On iCloud.com on a Mac or Windows computer: If you’re signed in to iCloud.com in a web browser, the spreadsheet opens in Numbers for iCloud, and it’s added to the spreadsheet manager and to iCloud Drive.

 Collaborate on a shared spreadsheet